 In Design Mode, click the area in the top right which shows the Size, Production, and Savings of your design.
 Then click Utility Bill Savings.
 Here, you can adjust settings such as Export Rate and True-Up Period which can have a significant impact on your projected savings

 What about the Grid Use charge?

-You will see a Pre- and Post-Solar Grid Use charge in the Sales Mode proposal.
+In the pre- and post-solar comparison calculators for Sales Mode, you will see a Grid Use charge.
 The Grid Use is the annual bill divided by 12, for an average payment over 12 months.
 It is common to see a remaining post-solar Grid Use charge, even if the Energy Offset is over 100%.